arduppal/azure-docs/articles/iot-edge/how-to-store-data-blob.md

 # Store data at the edge with Azure Blob Storage on IoT Edge (preview)

 Azure Blob Storage on IoT Edge provides a [block blob](https://docs.microsoft.com/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-block-blobs) storage solution at the edge.
 A blob storage module on your IoT Edge device behaves like an Azure block blob service, but the block blobs are stored locally on your IoT Edge device.
-You can access your blobs using the same Azure storage SDK methods or block blob API calls that you're already used to.
+You can access your locally stored blobs using the same Azure storage SDK methods or block blob API calls that you're already used to.

+> [!NOTE]
+> Currently tiering and auto-clean functionality are only available in Linux AMD64.
+This module allows you to configure it to automatically tier the data from edge to Azure, and provides support for intermittent internet connectivity.
+It also allows you to configure it to automatically clean up the data on edge.

 Scenarios where data like videos, images, finance data, hospital data, or any data that needs to be stored locally, later which could be processed locally or transferred to the cloud are good examples to use this module.